MTGandP/Match/README.md

 `match` provides a structure similar to `cond` or `case`: given an expression and a series of forms, it attempts to match the expression against each form.
 If it finds a match, it executes a given expression.
-On the surface, it looks very similar to `case`.
-But the functionality of `match` goes beyond `case` in that it allows binding new variables: a variable used in a match form is bound to the corresponding value in the expression.
-This functionality may be used to greatly simplify code that would otherwise be complicated.
+It looks very similar to `case` on the surface, but the functionality of `match` goes beyond `case` in that it allows binding new variables: a variable used in a match form is bound to the corresponding value in the expression.
+This functionality may be used to greatly simplify code.

-Consider a simple example: the recursive implementation of the factorial function that we all know and love:
+Consider a simple example -- the recursive implementation of the factorial function that we all know and love:

     (defun factorial (n)